nmshd/documentation/_docs_integrate/10-connector-installation.md

 5. (optional) follow the steps under [log file mounting](#log-file-mounting) if you want to persist and access the log files on the host system
 6. execute `docker compose up -d` in the shell

+### Option 3: docker compose with FerretDB

+Go through the following steps to start the Connector:

+1. place the file [examples/docker-compose-with-ferretdb.yml](https://raw.githubusercontent.com/nmshd/nmshd.github.io/main/_docs_integrate/examples/docker-compose-with-mongodb.yml) as `docker-compose.yml` in a folder of your choice
+2. create a config file that can be mounted inside the Connector.
+Fill the config file using the [configuration docs]({% link _docs_integrate/11-connector-configuration.md %}) and the [example config file](https://raw.githubusercontent.com/nmshd/nmshd.github.io/main/_docs_integrate/examples/example.config.json).
+If you used the yml-file from the first step, the connection string looks as follows: `mongodb://ferretdb:27017`
+3. replace all `<placeholders>` in the compose file with the corresponding values
+4. (optional) follow the steps under [log file mounting](#log-file-mounting) if you want to persist and access the log files on the host system
+5. execute `docker compose up -d` in the shell

 ## Installation with Kubernetes and Helm

 Make sure that you have a running Kubernetes cluster and that you have installed [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [Helm](https://helm.sh/docs/intro/install/).